Personal Injury Case Management Software—

 Regardless of the type of system you have in place, be it Excel spreadsheets or a generic solution, you should have the ability to migrate your case information to a new system of your choice.

-When looking for legal case management software, look for vendors who are familiar with the numerous case management systems already in the market so that you can easily move your legal documents from one system to the next.
+When looking for legal case management software, look for vendors who are familiar with your existing case management systems so that you can quickly move your legal documents from one system to the next.

 Client Intake Management